DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - Options for protecting your data vary depending on its state:
     - 🌟**Data at rest**: consider encryption for operating system volumes and data volumes, and backups as well
       - be sure to consider all locations for data at rest, such as tapes, USB drives, external drives, RAID arrays, SAN, NAS, and optical media
       - ✏️AES is a strong modern symmetric encryption algorithm that is appropriate for encrypting data at rest.
+Using strong encryption, like AES-256, can help ensure that loss of removable media like tapes doesn't result in a data breach.
+      - ✏️Full disk encryption like Bitlocker can protect data at rest.
       - ✏️DRM is useful for data at rest because DRM "travels with the data" regardless of the data state
       - For example, A watermark is used to digitally label data and can be used to indicate ownership, as well as to assist a digital rights management (DRM) system in identifying data that should be protected.
       - DRM is especially useful when you can’t encrypt data volumes